How to open a bank account in the Netherlands: the ultimate guide

 The best Dutch banks for internationals

-Okay, you know how to open a bank account in the Netherlands — now the only question is: Which bank should you choose?
-As expats ourselves who have tried and tested almost every bank around, we recommend the following:
+Okay, you know how to open a bank account in the Netherlands, now the only question is: Which bank should you choose?

-• bunq: Our top choice Dutch bank for internationals.
-This neobank is packed full of features and is high-tech.
-You can open an account in five minutes, and you don’t even need your BSN yet.
+• bunq: A great choice for a digital bank, this neobank is packed full of features and is high-tech.
+You can open an account in five minutes, and you don’t even need your BSN beforehand.

-• ABN AMRO: If you prefer a traditional bank, ABN AMRO is a top choice.
-This is a brick-and-mortar bank that is highly trusted in the Netherlands.
+• ABN AMRO: If you prefer a traditional bank, ABN AMRO is a winner.
+This brick-and-mortar bank is highly trusted in the Netherlands.
 You can open an account online (also with no BSN yet!).

 • Revolut: Popular in Ireland, the UK, and now the Netherlands, Revolut is feature-packed and delightful to look at.
 Even though it’s international, you can get a Dutch IBAN.

-• N26: Another neobank, N26 has incredible features.
+• N26: N26 is another neobank with incredible features.
 Security is at the forefront of their design, and you can use sub-accounts to organise your money like a pro.

 Things to know about opening a bank account in the Netherlands